Conditions of Acceptance

 The transfer evaluation will be completed three to four weeks after receipt of all credentials.
 Please be aware that your status may be adjusted after receipt of your final credentials.
 It is suggested that you request that a transcript from each previous institution attended be sent to yourself as well as KSU.
 If you have questions about your transfer evaluation, please contact the Office of the Registrar at firstname.lastname@example.org or (770-423-6200).

-Dual Enrollment Honors Program students may qualify for funding to offset expenses through Georgia’s Move on When Ready (MOWR) program.
+Dual Enrollment Program students may qualify for funding to offset expenses through Georgia’s Dual Enrollment Program.
 There are distinct eligibility requirements, benefits and application procedures that will be explained in advising materials provided by the Dual Enrollment Program and in advising sessions for newly accepted students.
 Since Dual Enrollment students have not yet graduated from high school, they are not eligible for other forms of student financial aid.

 Advising and Registration: